bentoml/BentoML/docs/source/examples/comfyui.rst

 Deploy the workflow a Bento
 ---------------------------

 After the Service is ready, you can deploy the project to BentoCloud for better management and scalability. `Sign up <https://www.bentoml.com/>`_ for a BentoCloud account and get $10 in free credits.

-Follow the instructions to `log in <scale-with-bentocloud/manage-api-tokens:Log in to BentoCloud using the BentoML CLI>` to BentoCloud.
+Follow the instructions to :ref:`log in to BentoCloud <scale-with-bentocloud/manage-api-tokens:Log in to BentoCloud using the BentoML CLI>`.

 .. code-block:: bash